 Whether you’re new to critiquing or are already teamed up with an epic partner (who should probably read this article too), you should aim to provide the best feedback possible.
 This can help you grasp facets of the craft that you couldn’t before.
 Aiding and encouraging others also builds relationships.

 However, being a solid critique partner involves more than flagging spelling errors and noticing that “just” has appeared sixteen times in the last two pages.
 Regardless of how many mistakes you spot, you must consider more than the finer points of critiquing and understand how your own rhythm and mentality can affect your work.

 1. Find Your Rhythm

 A good critique starts with the one performing the evaluation.
 The recipient’s skill level doesn’t matter, because the quality of the critique doesn’t depend on her.

-As with any part of the writing process, we all work more efficiently at certain times, in certain settings, and using certain methods.
+As with any part of the writing process, you’ll work more efficiently at certain times, in certain settings, and using certain methods.
 This can make the difference between a stellar critique and a mediocre one.
-To give the recipient our best effort, we must figure out our rhythm and capitalize on it.
+To give the recipient your best effort, you must figure out your rhythm and capitalize on it.